Rodriguez well: Background

-U.S. Army engineer Raúl Rodríguez-Torrent (1921-1985) was born in San Juan, Puerto Rico to Eugenio Rodríguez-Suárez and Genara Torrent y Becerra de Rodríguez.
-When Raúl Rodríguez Torrent was born about 1921, his father, Eugenio, was 34 and his mother, Genara, was 33.
-In 1940, he was 18 years old and lived in Rio Piedras, Puerto Rico, with his father, mother, 3 brothers, and 2 sisters.
+U.S. Army engineer Raúl Rodríguez-Torrent (1921-1985) was born in Rio Piedras, Puerto Rico in August 1921.
 In 1940 he enlisted in the U.S. Army and later became an engineer at the United States Army Corps of Engineers (USACE).

 Developed at Camp Century in Greenland during the early 1960s, a Rodriguez Well (Rodwell), uses heat exchangers and a submersible pump to create a cavity deep under a glacier’s surface and cycle the heated water up an ice shaft, siphoning a portion of the flow for consumption before sending the rest back down to the well.
 Camp Century was a preliminary camp for Project Iceworm whose end goal was to install a vast network of nuclear missile launch sites that could survive a first strike.
 If this model were found to be effective, an efficient means of supplying water to staff stationed on site needed to be developed.
 Project Iceworm was a top secret United States Army program of the Cold War, which aimed to build a network of mobile nuclear missile launch sites under the Greenland ice sheet.
 The ultimate objective of placing medium-range missiles under the ice — close enough to strike targets within the Soviet Union — was kept secret from the Government of Denmark.